 - Do not put your GPS tracking device anywhere surrounded by metal, like the car’s trunk.

-- Do no install the GPS tracker on top of other electronic devices, like directional devices; there should be a few inches between electronic devices.
+- Do not install the GPS tracker on top of other electronic devices, like directional devices; there should be a few inches between electronic devices.

-- Most batteries powered GPS tracking devices have weatherproof magnetic cases available.
-These allow a device to be placed right under a vehicle.
+- Most battery-powered GPS tracking devices have weatherproof magnetic cases available.
+These cases allow a tracking device to be placed under a vehicle on any metal surface.

 - Make sure the antenna is facing down, to the ground.
 This will allow the GPS device to pick up signals reflected off of the earth.

 - Place the device near to the edge of the vehicle.
-If it is far beneath the car, it may not get a signal.
+If it is located in the centre of the car, it may not get a signal.

-The best placement can vary by vehicle.
-Due to differences in automobile manufacturers, GPS devices may report perfectly on one vehicle, but not report at all from the same location on a different vehicle.
+The best placement for a GPS tracker can vary by vehicle.
+Due to differences in automobile manufacturers, GPS tracking devices may report perfectly on one vehicle, but not report at all from the same location on a different vehicle.
 There is an element of trial and error that will need to be performed by each customer, on different vehicles.
 It is simply not possible to test individual trackers on all vehicle models.